headcrab-rs/headcrab/CONTRIBUTING.md

 Currently, Headcrab is intended to work with the current stable version of Rust, but some components might require using `nightly` in the future.

+When implementing modules, please prefer using module_name.rs over module_name/mod.rs.
+This avoids having lots of file with identical names in the source tree.

 We follow common Rust conventions and use default `rustfmt` format settings.
 Before submitting a pull request, please format it locally by running the following command:

 ```